Virginia Zucchi: Life

 Of this period, Mary Clarke and Clement Crisp say:

-"Zucchi revolutionized ballet in Russia.
+Zucchi revolutionized ballet in Russia.
 The magic of her presence, the extraordinary emotional power of her performances gripped the imagination of the public and also other artists.
-Regrettably, she was [then] forbidden the Imperial stages by the Tzar's command because of a liaison with an aristocrat."
+Regrettably, she was [then] forbidden the Imperial stages by the Tzar's command because of a liaison with an aristocrat.

 After her tenure with the Imperial Ballet came to an end, Zucchi danced in Moscow and St. Petersburg with her own company in the late 1880s and the early 1890s.
 She was commissioned by Cosima Wagner to choreograph the Bacchanal in Tannhäuser when the opera was performed at the Bayreuth Festival for the first time in 1891.
 She also performed in the Palais Garnier (Opera of Paris) in 1895.
 Her final performance was in Nice, France, in 1898.
 She also contributed to the development of the St. Petersburg ballet school, and her influence in this led to the school making greater demands of its dancers in terms of technical perfection.

 Zucchi later retired to Monte Carlo, where she opened a school & became a teacher.
 Her dancing influenced many ballerinas after her, including Mathilde Kschessinska.
 When Kschessinska first saw Zucchi in person, she said:

-"I was fourteen when the famous Virginia Zucchi arrived in St Petersburg.
+I was fourteen when the famous Virginia Zucchi arrived in St Petersburg.
 From the day that Zucchi appeared on our stage I began to work with fire, energy and application: my one dream was to emulate her.
-The result was that when I left the School I already had a complete mastery of technique."
-She died in Nice.
+The result was that when I left the School I already had a complete mastery of technique.

+She died in Nice on 9 October 1930.